Kramin42/Kramell/dieselrobin/workflow.md

 	$nominate <combo>
 	$nominate DgWn

+## Tournament Time

 ### Making a robin account and choosing bonus missions

+* Each team will be given 3 combos at the start of the tourney
 * Each player must pick which combo they will start with.
 * Teams must assign all bonus missions before playing, one of each tier to each combo.